 For organisations looking to move from in-house servers to a cloud solution, there is often an incorrect assumption that the cloud is not as secure.
 It’s common for organisations to worry about putting so much trust in an external supplier for such a critical task.

-However, there are a range of security benefits that can make the cloud a significantly safer, more reliable, and secure platform to host your IT infrastructure.
+However, there is a range of security advantages of cloud computing that make it a significantly safer, more reliable and more secure way to host your IT infrastructure.

-One of the biggest threats to IT Security is human error.
-Whether that’s lax security procedures or a simple configuration mistake, these errors create opportunity for hackers to infiltrate your network.
-An advantage of the cloud is the ability to automate security tasks –reducing the risk of errors and allowing your team to focus on other tasks critical to your business.
+One of the biggest threats to IT security is human error.
+Whether that’s lax security procedures or a simple configuration mistake, these errors create opportunities for hackers to infiltrate your network.
+A security advantage of cloud computing is the ability to automate security tasks –reducing the risk of errors and allowing your team to focus on other tasks critical to your business.

 With in-house servers, system administrators typically have access to the entire server.
 Therefore, if an admin user’s account is compromised, attackers have access to everything on the network.